 Travel is not always perfect.
 Instagram, however, might have you thinking otherwise: manicured beach scenes, mysteriously non-sweaty jungle shots, outlandish Bali brunch spreads — often, it’s just poised perfection.
 Many travelers have become engulfed in chasing these perfect shots, so much so that it’s taking away from other important aspects of the globetrotting experience.

 Here at Seeker, we believe that you should be focusing on the non-’gram worthy times, and here’s 6 reasons why:

 Destinations should move you, not just your feed.

 Unfortunately, it appears these salient drivers have fallen to the bottom of the motivation bucket with millennials.
 According to a recent survey by a U.K. home insurance company, over 40% of people under the age of 33 are citing “Instagrammable” as their number one determinant for trips.
-Disappointing and mildly disturbing?
+Disappointing and disturbing?
 Agreed.